 - Anaphylactic

 Most mild symptoms go away naturally in less than two days.
-If you think that your dog might be suffering from a more severe reaction, get in touch with your veterinarian as soon as possible.
+If you think your dog might be suffering from a more severe reaction, contact your veterinarian as soon as possible.

 Dangerous substances in vaccines

-Vaccines have done wonders for animals and humans alike, and they have helped prevent dangerous or deadly diseases over time.
-However, not all vaccines are great, especially in terms of their ingredients.
+Vaccines have done wonders for animals and humans alike, helping to prevent dangerous or deadly diseases over time.
+However, not all vaccines are great, especially regarding their ingredients.

-We’ve already mentioned swelling at the injection site as a side effect, and this can happen both because of the way the shot was performed but also because of some substances in the vaccine itself.
+We’ve already mentioned swelling at the injection site as a side effect, which can happen because of the way the shot was performed and some substances in the vaccine itself.

 The most dangerous substances that some vaccines contain are thimerosal, aluminum, formaldehyde, and mercury.
 Thimerosal is neurotoxic, and aluminum is a carcinogenic substance.